MohYous-sys/DRN/backend/API_DOCUMENTATION.md

 ## Campaigns API (`/api/campaigns`)

+> **Important**: All campaign responses return the `Due` field as a **string in YYYY-MM-DD format** (e.g., "2025-12-31"), regardless of the format sent in requests.
+This ensures consistent date handling across the API.

 ### `GET /` - Get All Campaigns
 Returns all active (non-deleted) campaigns with current fundraising amounts and number of donators.
 Deleted campaigns are excluded from this list.